Rock Bottom

 The familiar emerges

-Slowly the geological shapes that we know as Lion’s Head and Signal Hill, as well as the rest of Table Mountain became the familiar shapes that dictate several factors unique to life in Cape Town - from tourism to the angle and ferocity of the weather; and societal and residential planning; traffic dynamics, a keen group of mountain rescue experts.
+Slowly the geological shapes that we know as Lion’s Head and Signal Hill, as well as the rest of Table Mountain became the familiar shapes that dictate several factors unique to life in Cape Town - from tourism to the angle and ferocity of the weather; and societal and residential planning; traffic dynamics, and keen mountain rescuers.

 Table-Mountain-View-2.jpg